 Before this, I wrote about a “$5 Private Aviation Superstock” he teased.
-And before that, I wrote about a “$3 stock with 29,187 patents,” which he refers to as the “single-stock retirement play.”
+And before that, I wrote about his “stock with 29,187 patents,” which he refers to as the “single-stock retirement play.”
 I reveal both stocks in the above articles, but one is an aviation stock, and the other is an electronics manufacturer based in Taiwan.

 Where can you access his research?

 Alex Green’s flagship stock advisory is The Oxford Communique, but he runs numerous other services for The Oxford Club, including The Momentum Alert, The Insider Alert, and Oxford Microcap Trader, the service we discussed a moment ago.